 What are the 7 principles of GDPR?

 The GDPR sets out to fulfill 7 key principles, stated early in the legislation that provide a purpose for the 99 articles that follow.
-The principles are not specific rules that can be measured but rather show what the law seeks to achieve.
-Compliance with the principles is key to building a privacy program for a company and integrating these principles into a company is part of creating privacy by design.
+The principles are not specific rules that can be measured but rather show what the data privacy law seeks to achieve.
+Compliance with the principles is key to building a privacy program for a company and integrating these principles into a company is part of data mapping and creating privacy by design.